jordibisbal/maybe-php/README.md

     // The parameters/context ($customer) is passed to orElse(), so does not need to
     // be provided again, although you could override that by using a second with().
     ->orElse(function($customer) use ($me) { $em->update})
+    // The value is Deferred or a Success
     ->resolve()
+    // The value Either a Failure or a Success
 ;
 ```
 If *resolve()* were not caller, the second closure would not be called (lazy).